Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Graph State Distribution Algorithm

 \subsection{Entanglement of the graph state}

-An interesting property of $\mathbb{c}_2(G)$ is its relation to the Schmidt-rank $r_G(X)$, a common entanglement measure of pure states.
+An interesting property of $\mathbb{c}_2(G)$ is its relation to the Schmidt-rank $r_G(X)$, a common entanglement measure of a pure state.
 For a graph state $\bk{G}$, $r_G(X)$ is defined over some bipartition $(X,V(G)\setminus X)$ of the vertices of $G$.
-The Schmidt-rank quantifies the number of superpositions of a pure state into factorizable states \cite{sperling2011schmidt} ---- a higher Schmidt-rank of a state implies it has higher entanglement.
-Define the average Schmidt-rank $\mathbb{E}_r(G)$ to be the expectation of $r$ for a uniformly chosen random subset of $V$. \begin{theorem} For any graph $G$, $\mathbb{c}_2(G) > \mathbb{E}_r(G)\,. $ \end{theorem} \begin{proof} This can be inferred from a relation between $\mathbb{c}_2(G)$ and the cut-rank of a graph \cite{nguyen2020average}, which equals the Schmidt-rank \cite{dahlberg2018transforming}, as described below.
+For a pure state, the Schmidt-rank counts the minimal number of superpositions of factorizable states needed to generate the state \cite{sperling2011schmidt} -- a higher Schmidt-rank of a state implies it has higher entanglement.
+Define the average Schmidt-rank $\mathbb{E}_r(G)$ to be the expectation of $r_G$ for a uniformly chosen random subset of $V$. \begin{theorem} For any graph $G$, $\mathbb{c}_2(G) > \mathbb{E}_r(G)\,. $ \end{theorem} \begin{proof} This can be inferred from a relation between $\mathbb{c}_2(G)$ and the cut-rank of a graph \cite{nguyen2020average}, which equals the Schmidt-rank \cite{dahlberg2018transforming}, as described below.
 Define the cut-rank $\rho_G(X)$ of a set $X$ of vertices in a graph $G$ as the rank of the $X \times (V(G)\setminus X)$ matrix over the binary field whose $(i, j)$-entry is 1 if vertex $i$ in $X$ is adjacent to vertex $j$ in $V(G)\setminus X$ and 0 otherwise.
 Define the expected cut-rank $\mathbb{E}\rho(G)$ as the cut-rank for a uniformly chosen random subset $X$ of $V(G)$ \cite{nguyen2020average}.
 Now, consider the following two results:

 where (\ref{eq:c2erho}) comes from \cite{nguyen2020average} and (\ref{eq:rhog-rg}) from \cite{dahlberg2018transforming}.
-From these, we can directly conclude that $\mathbb{E}\rho(G) = \mathbb{E}_r(G)$, and thus, \end{proof} Consequently, graph states with a high degree of entanglement will have large values of the subgraph complementation number $\mathbb{c}_2(G)$, and therefore may be more expensive to distribute.
+From these, we can directly conclude that $\mathbb{E}\rho(G) = \mathbb{E}_r(G)$, and thus, \end{proof} Consequently, graph states with a high degree of entanglement will have large values of the subgraph complementation number $\mathbb{c}_2(G)$, and therefore likely to be more expensive to distribute.